On the Ball (video game series)

-On the Ball (Note: Anstoss (lit.
-Kick-Off)) is a football management game series from the German developers Ascaron, former name Ascon.
+On the Ball (Anstoss – Der Fußballmanager (lit.
+Kick-Off - Football Manager)) is a football management game series from the German developers Ascaron, former name Ascon.
 The premiere title in the series is On the Ball.
 The player is managing a football club in the English League (in the original version the Bundesliga to become the Bundestrainer).
 The original game was popular in Germany, and Ascaron created several sequels: "On the Ball 2", "On the Ball 3", and "On the Ball Action".
 Doppelpass was a bundle that included On the Ball and the self-running add-on Anstoss World Cup Edition.
 The English version has a minor fan base.

 Gameplay

 The player chooses a team in the main menu which has the look of an office.
 As a manager, the player not only elects the football players for the team, but also run a stadium with the price management and the transfer of players.
 The football games can be presented in different forms.
 There is a text mode where the games are presented and commentated in text form and the last one has the text and some pictures of a game.
 The tactic of the own team could be changed and players could be switched.
 The career is limited to ten seasons.